mariuszwoda/w2p-api/src/test/java/pl/where2play/w2papi/e2e/README.md

 ### Adding New Endpoints

-1. Add new endpoint constants to `ApiEndpoints`
+1. Add new endpoint constants to `ApiEndpoint`